-Figure 9: Highly Erodible Land map
+Figure 11: Highly Erodible Land map

 Soils vary in their susceptibility to erosion.
 Highly erodible land (HEL) is land that can erode at excessive rates.
 Highly erodible land is generally sloping and contains soils that are susceptible to soil erosion by runoff and raindrop impact.
-The susceptibility to erosion and the highly erodible rating depend upon several factors and properties of the soil.
+The susceptibility to erosion and the highly erodible rating depends upon several factors and properties of the soil.
 Fine-textured soils high in clay have low erodibility values, because the soil particles are resistant to detachment.
 Coarse-textured soils, such as sandy soils also have low erodibility values because the water infiltrates and they have less runoff.
 Medium textured soils, such as loams, are moderately susceptible to detachment and they produce moderate runoff.
 Soils having a high silt content, like many soils in Kane County, are the most erodible of all soils.
-They are easily detached and the slope of the land, and the amount of organic matter in the surface soil layer.
+They are easily detached and tend to crust and produce large quantities and higher rates of runoff.